 While the three platforms appear similar, you can understand more about their differences by comparing two platforms at a time.

 For example, a data lake and warehouse store large data volumes encompassing all business information.
-But a data warehouse restricts the storage to only organized data.
+But a full data lake definition warehouse restricts the storage to only organized data.

 Similarly, a data warehouse and a data mart are meant for business intelligence processes.
-But a data mart is more specific when compared to the warehouse.
+But a data science mart is more specific when compared to the enterprise data warehouse.

 We have provided a detailed comparison of the three platforms below to differentiate between them.